Gyroelongated pyramid

 In geometry, the gyroelongated pyramids (also called augmented antiprisms) are an infinite set of polyhedra, constructed by adjoining an n-gonal pyramid to an n-gonal antiprism.

-There are two gyroelongated pyramids that are Johnson solids made from regular triangles and square, and pentagons.
+There are two gyroelongated pyramids that are Johnson solids made from regular triangles, square, and pentagons.
 A triangular and hexagonal form can be constructed with coplanar faces.
 Others can be constructed allowing for isosceles triangles.